mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Common module

-**shared** module should not be used too often.
+**common** module should not be used too often.
 It may contain some utility functionality, for example in our app we have some logger utility functions in the common module, because logging required in both **adapter** and **core** modules.